 Study area

 Cagar Alam Gunung Niyut is an isolated preserve in the northwest corner of West Kalimantan, Indonesia.
 Its 124,500 hectares protect an island of primary mixed dipterocarp wet forest surrounded by agricultural land.
 Average annual rainfall is about 2 m; the elevation of the study area is 150-400 masl.
 Of particular interest are its ~2000 hectares of lowland forest in Kabupaten Landak to the southeast.
 Little remains of West Kalimantan’s lowland primary forest, and this section has the potential to support threatened primary forest species, and in particular, songbird species valuable in the wild bird trade.
-We accessed this section through the border village Tauk (Fig. 1).
+We accessed this section through the border village Tauk (Fig. 1), traveling from the large city of Pontianak approximately five hours by car over narrow and muddy roads, one hour by motorcycle over gravel, mud, and single-track forest roads, and two hours by foot through forest.

 Point counts

 We defined 14 transects, spread in an approximately radial pattern around two base camps, which were approximately 5 km apart.
 On average, each transect contained 8 survey locations, set 300 m apart to ensure spatial independence for territorial, sedentary forest birds, for a total of 115 points [cite].
-We visited each survey location and conducted a point count once a month from October 2017 to February 2018, for a total of five point counts per survey location, except for 12 survey locations where one point count was missed for weather or logistical reasons [cite occupancy modeling].
+We visited each survey location and conducted a point count between the beginning of the dawn chorus and 10am once a month from October 2017 to February 2018, for a total of five point counts per survey location, except for 12 survey locations where one point count was missed for weather or logistical reasons [cite occupancy modeling].
 Our survey team was split into two teams of three people, consisting of two trained observers and one local guide.
 Each team conducted point counts for half of the transects each month.
 At each survey location, we recorded the time, date, weather, and observer, then sat silently for 5 minutes before beginning to record detections.
 Then, each trained observer independently recorded detections of birds up to 100 m away.
 All individuals were recorded along with the detection method (visual or auditory) including individuals that could not be identified.
 For each unknown individual, time relative to the start of the point count was recorded.
 After data collection in the field, the primary recordist for each point count listened to the recording a second time to verify species identification and to identify calls that could not be identified in the field.

 Development of habitat covariates